 - Therefore, you have a duty to cure cancer.

 The problem is that the premise “you have a duty to help people in every way you can” is false because it’s too demanding.
 We don’t need to devote our lives to every single cause.
-We just need to help people so much or we could neglect our personal needs.
+If we help people too much, we could neglect our personal needs.

 - Your time would be more effectively used to help others in some way other than curing cancer.